bheimbu/evolutionary_ecology/docs/source/section.rst

   MrBayes > lset rates=invgamma (model +I+G = includes both Gamma-distribution and invariant positions)

 .. note::
    With the *nst* element of the lset command, we can specify the JC69 or F81 models (nst=1), the K2P or HKY models (nst=2), or the GTR model (nst=6).
-You may also check the lecture about models of sequence evolution again.
+You may also check the lecture about `Models of Sequence Evolution <https://docs.google.com/presentation/d/117pP7PoEDLwYF0A5HHekvHf3h3bxvvHM39zrXZK9Kh8/edit?usp=sharing>`_ again.

 Setting Priors
 ^^^^^^^^^^^^^^